Skip to Content

 14. British Shorthair

-These cats are affectionate and enjoy the company of others, often forming strong bonds with their feline companions.
-Their adaptability and non-territorial nature make them easy to integrate into a household with multiple cats.
+Affectionate by nature, these cats enjoy the company of others and form strong friendships with their feline housemates.
+Their adaptable and non-territorial nature makes them a perfect fit for homes with multiple cats.